 Recent data from the Centers for Disease Control and Prevention show that youth nationwide are risking their health through the use of harmful substances.
 Risk factors leading young people to engage in substance misuse include mental health issues, lack of school connectedness, and lack of meaningful relationships with trusted adults.
 Although schools have the potential to address these risk factors through comprehensive and proactive social and emotional learning (SEL) and substance misuse prevention programs, many need support to do so.

-EDC is carrying out the following activities:
+EDC carried out the following activities:

 Prevention First of Illinois